Palawan people

 The Palawan, also known as Palaw'an or Palawano, are an ethnic group native to the Palawan island group in the Philippines.
 They are the main indigenous population of Palawan.
 The name of the island they inhabit is named after this ethnic group.

 Classification

 They are divided into four ethno-linguistic subgroupings.
 These are Quezon Palawano (Central Palawano), Bugsuk Palawano (South Palawano), Brooke's Point Palawano, and Southwest Palawano.
 The Quezon Palawano subgroup are found in Southern Palawan, particularly on the western section of the municipality of Quezon including the eastern part of Abo-Abo of the municipality of Sofronio Espanola, going southward down to the northern section of the municipality of Rizal.
 A large group of Palawans can also be found in Sitios Gugnan, Kambing, Tugpa, and Kalatabog of Barangay Panitian.
 The Taaw't Bato of the municipality of Rizal at the foot of Mt.
 Matalingahan also belongs to this same Palawan tribal group although their language is 15% different from the Quezon Palawanos.

 Description

+The Pala'wans were originally a tribe in Southern Palawan until agrarian settlers started to occupy their once vast domain.
+They are divided into two sub groups namely: